freeplane/docs/src/docs/ai/ai-formulas-and-script-editing.md

 - `AI tool availability` must include `Editing` or `Script execution`.
 - `AI may edit formulas` must be enabled.

+Benefit: AI can help draft and repair formulas faster.

+Risk: review any generated formula before submitting it, especially if it refers to other nodes or searches the map.

 `Formula Editor` can be attached to AI through its local `AI` button.